Use Cases

 You now have enterprise AI governance that:

-- Isolates projects with scoped API keys and quotas - Guards inputs against prompt injection and inappropriate content - Filters outputs to mask PII and enforce policies - Requires human approval for sensitive operations - Traces every request, tool call, and decision - Dashboards usage, cost, and compliance metrics
+- Isolates projects with scoped API keys and quotas - Applies runtime guardrails inside Agent SDK - Evaluates centrally managed guardrails through Console APIs - Requires human approval for sensitive operations - Traces every request, tool call, and decision - Dashboards usage, cost, and compliance metrics